 Alain Finkel (LSV) visited IIT Bombay February 13 to March 11, 2019, to work again with S. Akshay and S. Krishna.
 They continued their discussion on VASS extended with three unbounded and on recent FIFO models.

 Philippe Schnoebelen (LSV) visited CMI from January 17th to January 31st, 2019.
 He worked with Ramanathan S. Thinniyam (a postdoctoral researcher at CMI) on algorithmic questions for piecewise testable languages, focusing on the equivalence classes of Simon’s subword congruence.
 This is part of a general research agenda (see [Karandikar, Schnoebelen.
-The height of piecewise-testable languages and the complexity of the logic of subwords, Logical Methods in Computer Science, to appear]) aiming at understanding the piecewise complexity of various languages and constructions.
+The height of piecewise-testable languages and the complexity of the logic of subwords, Logical Methods in Computer Science, 2019]) aiming at understanding the piecewise complexity of various languages and constructions.

 Vincent Penelle (LaBRI) visited IIT Goa from December 17th to 21st 2018, to work with Sreejith A.V.
 They continued the work initiated with Gabriele Puppis on transducers on words over linear countable ordering.
 They also worked on the links between certain pumping lemmas for a language class and effective computation of downward and upward closure of languages from that class.
 From that, they hope to obtain complexity result for the computation of downward closure of languages of one-counter automata and image languages of sweeping transducers.
 Both projects are ongoing.
 The second one will involve Prince, a Junior Research Fellow at IIT Goa, soon to be a PhD student of Sreejith.